 Return journeys from Manchester to Liverpool are also available.

 Buses to Manchester depart from Liverpool Coach Station on Norton Street and arrive at Manchester's Central Coach Station on Chorlton Street.
 Bus services are primarily provided by National Express and Megabus.
 Shuttle buses by Terravision also operate between Liverpool's Lennon Airport and Manchester's city centre.
 Buses depart Liverpool's main bus station up to four times an hour during busy periods, and services are less frequent during the early hours of the morning.
 Buses from Liverpool can depart from several locations, typically Liverpool Lime Street or Liverpool Coach Station.
 Services are direct to Manchester with journeys taking between 55 minutes and 1 hour 20 minutes depending on route.

 Journeys by train take as little as 33 minutes on selected routes.
 Direct rail services to Manchester from Liverpool depart from Liverpool Lime Street and can arrive at two principle stations: Oxford Road and Victoria.
 You can also get indirect services to Manchester Piccadilly and other local stations.
 Services are provided by a number of rail companies including First Transpennine Express and Northern Rail who offer the most frequent services.
 Departures are available up to 8 times an hour during busy travel periods, though services are less frequent during the early hours of the morning.

-The Liverpool to Manchester distance is approximately 30 miles (49 km).
+Manchester is approximately 30 miles (49 km) away from Liverpool.

 These are the most popular departure and arrival points for travellers from Liverpool to Manchester: